What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • caries.

-Nutritionists also recommend using stevia instead of sugar to supporters of proper nutrition and athletes during the drying of the body (low-carbohydrate diet).
+Nutritionists also recommend using stevia instead of sugar for supporters of proper nutrition and athletes during drying the body (low-carbohydrate diet).

 Stevia is a safe alternative to sugar and artificial sweeteners

-When using the plant as a sweetener, it is recommended to add teas, infusions, decoctions, syrup, powder and extract to drinks, pastries and other dishes.
+When using the plant as a sweetener, it is recommended to add teas, infusions, decoctions, syrup, powder and extract to drinks, baked goods and other dishes.

-It is known that artificial sweeteners (saccharin and cyclamate) long-term use can cause kidney and liver disorders and other side effects, while stevia is a natural sweetener, which, if the dosages are observed and there are no contraindications, is safe for the body.
+It is known that artificial sweeteners (saccharin and cyclamate) long-term use can cause kidney and liver dysfunction and other side effects, but stevia is a natural sweetener that, if dosages are observed and there are no contraindications, is safe for the body.

 Recipes for external and local use